aws-samples/shopfloor-connectivity/docs/core/server-configuration.md

 ---
 ### HealthProbe
-Configures the health probe endpoint when the address is used for an SFC service process.
+Configures health monitoring settings for the server endpoint, allowing the system to track service availability and health status.
+Uses HealthProbeConfiguration to define how health checks are performed, including check frequency, thresholds, and response criteria for determining service health state.

 **Type**: [HealthProbeConfiguration](./health-probe-configuration.md)